fRedelaar/fRedelaar/README.md

 - 👋 Hi!
 I'm Felicia Redelaar.
 - 🌱 I’m currently working on a Masters of Science program in Computer Science in the Netherlands.
-- 💬 I'm into front end development and building stuff with Python, HTML, CSS, Javascript and Typescript!
-I also dig frameworks like Angular and React.
+- 💬 I'm into front end development and data science/Machine learning/AI projects!
 - ⚡ Fun fact: I collect guitars, and guitar pedals!
 <!--
 **fRedelaar/fRedelaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.